Anton Miller

 Anton Miller is an American violinist and violin pedagogue who has appeared throughout the United States and abroad as a soloist, chamber musician, recitalist, and educator.
 He has premiered and commissioned works for the violin by Xiaogang Ye, Mario Gavier, and Errollyn Wallen.

 Career

 Anton Miller made his Carnegie Hall debut in 1992 and two years later gave the world premiere performance of Xiaogang Ye’s Last Paradise for violin and orchestra in Beijing, China, with the Central Philharmonic Orchestra.
-Mr. Miller has been concertmaster for thirty years with the Lincoln Symphony Orchestra and also with the New Jersey Festival Orchestra, performing many solo concerti with both of those orchestras.
+Miller has been concertmaster for thirty years with the Lincoln Symphony Orchestra and also with the New Jersey Festival Orchestra, performing many solo concerti with both of those orchestras.

 He is active as a chamber musician and performs regularly with violist Rita Porfiris as the Miller-Porfiris Duo.